-Seatbelts: It is recommended that where seatbelts are available customers must use them and remain seated at all times while the vehicle is moving.
+Seatbelts: It is recommended that where seatbelts are available customers must use them and always remain seated while the vehicle is moving.
 If you have any concerns, please notify your National Escort/Local Guides.

 Air: Internal flights are based on economy class, with reputable airlines.
 Pre-flight seat allocation is not available on internal flight sectors.